-- The first functions, ui, fa and oas, simulate programs whose benefits are determined by factors other than income and as such are called first. - dem is a stub routine for glass box applications that require calculations to occur before entering the tax system routines. - txinet calculates net income prior to certain transfers. - gis calculates transfers to the elderly. - senben calculates senior benefits. - sa calculates social assistance or guaranteed income transfers. - Federal and provincial taxes are calculated next in the next four functions with the tx prefix (txitax, txhstr, txcalc, and txprov). - gist, txctc, and txfstc calculate income tested transfer programs. - gai is another stub routine that is intended for use by glass box users who wish to simulate options requiring information on all personal income taxes and cash transfers.
+- The first functions, ui, famod and oas, simulate programs whose benefits are determined by factors other than income and as such are called first. - dem is a stub routine for glass box applications that require calculations to occur before entering the tax system routines. - txinet calculates net income prior to certain transfers. - gis calculates transfers to the elderly. - senben calculates senior benefits. - gist, txctc, and txfstc calculate income tested transfer programs. - samod calculates social assistance or guaranteed income transfers. - Federal and provincial taxes are calculated next in the next six functions with the tx prefix (txitax, txhstr, txcalc, txprov, txctc, and txfstc). - gai is another stub routine that is intended for use by glass box users who wish to simulate options requiring information on all personal income taxes and cash transfers.
 For example users may use this function to simulate an income supplementation program. - The memo1 and memo2 functions create aggregate variables for reporting. - In the ctmod function, sales & excise taxes are calculated by applying Input/Output based effective sales tax rates to observed family expenditures. - cceopt optimizes income by maximizing the child care expense credit and the child tax credit. - classu is a stub routine which allows the glass box user to compute and assign values to new or re-defined variables.

 The functions called by drv call other functions and sub-functions in order to complete their calculations.
 The following page contains a complete list of the names of functions and sub-functions along with a short description in the order in which they are called by drv.
 Please refer to the specific function in this guide for a more detailed description.
-Sub-functions can be found listed under the function which calls them.
+Sub-functions (in italic) can be found listed under the function which calls them.
 Thus for a complete understanding of the calculation of net income one would have to consult both the txinet and txccea functions.

-As mentioned earlier, function names are printed in lower case, bold, courier font (Eg. txinet, txcalc) and correspond to a single C language source code file (Eg. txinet.c, txcalc.c).
-Subfunctions are defined within the function (file) that calls them and are shown in lower case, courier font (Eg. uisqz, gissub).
+As mentioned earlier, function names are printed in lower case, bold, courier font (E.g. txinet, txcalc) and correspond to a single C language source code file (E.g. txinet.c, txcalc.c).
+Sub-functions are defined within the function (file) that calls them and are shown in lower case, courier font, italic (e.g. uisqz, gissub).
 All multiple calls to the same sub-function have been shown here.
 All functions directly called by drv begin in the first column below, other function calls are indented.